Transfer Degree Guidelines

 - Successfully completing at least 15 credit hours at Prairie State College (excluding proficiency credits).

-- Attained a minimum cumulative grade point average of 2.0 on a 4.0 scale in all Prairie State College courses for A.A., A.S. and A.F.A. degrees, and a minimum cumulative grade point average of 2.5 for A.A.T. degrees.
+- Attained a minimum cumulative grade point average of 2.0 on a 4.0 scale in all Prairie State College courses for A.A., A.S. and A.F.A. degrees.

 - Filed appropriate evidence of high school graduation or GED certification with the Enrollment Services Office.

 There are three components of degree programs: The Transferable General Education Core Curriculum, the area of concentration or major field, and electives.